ericoporto/ags-manual-wiki/ScriptingTutorialPart2.md

 that relies on it gets updated too.

-To call your function from elsewhere in the script, just do it exactly like you call a built-in function - ie. just write its name, parameters then a semicolon.
+To call your function from elsewhere in the script, just do it exactly like you call a built-in function - i.e. just write its name, parameters then a semicolon.

 I think a couple of examples are in order.
 First of all, let's show a